Smart-Recommendations/Smart-Recommendations/README.md

 ## Installation
 1. Download the current version of the [apk](https://github.com/Smart-Recommendations/Smart-Recommendations/releases/tag/v0.0.1)
 2. Move the apk file to your phone
-3. Open and install the apk on your phone
+3. Click to install the apk on your phone